Search results

 Bold Reports provides support to control which users can see the reports, data sources, and datasets.
 For data sources connected to live databases, you can also control user access based on their permissions.
 There are read, write, create, and delete permissions that can be assigned to users and groups.
 Without the read permission, no user can see your data sources, datasets, or reports.

-Within the tenant
+Within the site

 Bold Reports server provides a flexible permission system.
 Using this, you can control access to report, data sources and datasets.

-Between the tenants
+Between the sites

 Application security